Skip to Main Content

 Contact Our New Jersey Assault Defense Lawyer Today

-At Putterman Legal, our New Jersey assault defense attorney is standing by, ready to get started on your case.
+At Putterman Legal, our New Jersey assault lawyer is standing by, ready to get started on your case.
 Facing an assault charge?
 You do not have to go up against police or prosecutors alone.
-Call us now or contact us online to arrange your strictly private, no obligation initial consultation.
+Call us now at (609) 625-8383 or contact us online for a free consultation to arrange your strictly private, no obligation initial consultation.
 We defend assault charges throughout New Jersey.

 building